Swapnil-J-Patil/Delightful_Animations/README.md

-Explore cool animations of jetpack compose in systematic way
+Explore cool animations of jetpack compose in systematic way.